Jbruslind/ECE44x_Senior_Design/Mechanical/Project Model Files/Inventor Files/README.md

 ## Delta Bot

-This directory contains the orignial file for a base model Delta robot designed by daGHIZmo on Thingiverse.
+This directory contains the original file for a base model Delta robot designed by daGHIZmo on Thingiverse.
 We used this as a model reference to see how a Delta robot looks like using 3D printed components.
-I highly reccomend to check out his thingiverse profile, it has got some great stuff
+I highly recommend to check out his thingiverse profile, it has got some great stuff

 ![Link here](https://www.thingiverse.com/daGHIZmo/about)